-Your cover stops in your Plan:
+Your cover stops in your Plan if any of the following events occur:

+- · You cancel your cover

+- You leave your Plan

+- You die

-- if you cancel your cover, or - if you leave your Plan, or - if you die, or - if premiums are not paid, or - if the Insurer pays a Terminal Illness or TPD benefit.
-This applies to Death and TPD cover only, or - if the insurance policy terminates, or - if your Employer stops participating in the Mercer Super Trust, or - if you stop being employed by your Employer or the date your contract stops (as applicable), or - if you have Excercised Choice (and your Employer has notified us), - if you no longer meet the eligibility criteria of the policy, or - if you reach the Cover Expiry Age, or - if you are on Employer approved leave without pay and you exceed the period (unless the Insurer grants written approval to extend cover), or - if you do not return to work from your Employer approved leave without pay on the specified return to work date, your cover will automatically stop 30 days after the specified return to work date, or - if you make a fraudulent claim, or - if your account has not remained active (see the 'Account inactivity' section earlier in this Booklet, including how you may be able to reinstate cover). - If you are transferred to the Individual Section of your Plan, your Death and TPD cover may continue (see section 2.4.2 ' You may be able to continue cover').
+- Premiums are not paid

+- The Insurer pays a Terminal Illness or TPD benefit.
+This applies to Death and TPD cover only

+- The insurance policy terminates

+- Your Employer stops participating in the Mercer Super Trust

+- You stop being employed by your Employer or the date your contract stops (as applicable)

+- You have Exercised Choice (and your Employer has notified us) - · You no longer meet the eligibility criteria of the policy - You reach the Cover Expiry Age - You are on Employer approved leave without pay and you exceed the period (unless the Insurer grants written approval to extend cover) - You do not return to work from your Employer approved leave without pay on the specified return to work date, your cover will automatically stop 30 days after the specified return to work date - You make a fraudulent claim - · Your account has become Inactive.

+If you are transferred to the Individual Section of your Plan, your Death and TPD cover may continue (see section 2.5.2 'You may be able to continue cover').